sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- artifact (index: 37): To be used with rel="installation-media", this item value can provide the path to the installer executable or script that can be run to launch the referenced installation.
+- artifact (index: 37): To be used with rel="installation-media", this item's value provides the path to the installer executable or script that can be run to launch the referenced installation.
 Links with the same artifact name MUST be considered mirrors of each other, allowing the installation media to be acquired from any of the described sources.

 - href (index 38): A URI for the referenced resource.
 The "href" item's value can be, but is not limited to, the following (which is a slightly modified excerpt from {{SWID}}):
   - If no URI scheme is provided, then the URI is to be interpreted as being relative to the URI of the CoSWID tag.
 For example, "./folder/supplemental.coswid".
   - a physical resource location with any acceptable URI scheme (e.g., file:// http:// https:// ftp://)
-  - a URI with "coswid:" as the scheme, which refers to another CoSWID by tag-id.
-This URI would need to be resolved in the context of the endpoint by software that can lookup other CoSWID tags.
-For example, "coswid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c" references the tag with the tag-id value "2df9de35-0aff-4a86-ace6-f7dddd1ade4c".
+  - a URI with "swid:" as the scheme, which refers to another SWID or CoSWID by tag-id.
+This URI would need to be resolved in the context of the endpoint by software that can lookup other SWID or CoSWID tags.
+For example, "swid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c" references the tag with the tag-id value "2df9de35-0aff-4a86-ace6-f7dddd1ade4c".
   - a URI with "swidpath:" as the scheme, which refers to another CoSIWD via an XPATH query.
 This URI would need to be resolved in the context of the system entity via software components that can lookup other CoSWID tags and select the appropriate tag based on an XPATH query {{-xpath}}.

     Examples include:

-  - swidpath://SoftwareIdentity\[Entity/@regid='http://contoso.com'\] would retrieve all CoSWID tags that include an entity where the regid is "Contoso" or swidpath://SoftwareIdentity\[Meta/@persistentId='b0c55172-38e9-4e36-be86-92206ad8eddb'\] would match CoSWID tags with the persistent-id value "b0c55172-38e9-4e36-be86-92206ad8eddb".
+    - swidpath://SoftwareIdentity\[Entity/@regid='http://contoso.com'\] would retrieve all SWID or CoSWID tags that include an entity where the regid is "Contoso"
+    - swidpath://SoftwareIdentity\[Meta/@persistentId='b0c55172-38e9-4e36-be86-92206ad8eddb'\] would match all SWID or CoSWID tags with the persistent-id value "b0c55172-38e9-4e36-be86-92206ad8eddb"

-- media (index 10): A hint to the consumer of the link to what the target item is applicable for.
+- media (index 10): A hint to the consumer of the link to what target platform the link is applicable to.
 This item represents a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
 See also media defined in {{model-concise-swid-tag}}.

 - ownership (index 39): Used when the "href" item references another software component to indicate the degree of ownership between the software component referenced by the COSWID tag and the software component referenced by the link.

-  An initial set of pre-defined ownership index and text values are defined in {{indexed-link-ownership}} that are based on the ownership values defined in {{SWID}}.
-These pre-defined ownership values are registered with IANA in the "SWID/CoSWID Link Ownership Value" registry {{iana-link-ownership}}, and MAY be expanded in the future.
+  An initial set of ownership index and text values are defined in {{indexed-link-ownership}}, and are based on the ownership values defined in {{SWID}}.
+These pre-defined ownership values are registered with IANA in the "SWID/CoSWID Link Ownership Value" registry {{iana-link-ownership}}.
+The values in this registry will likely be expanded in the future.

   The value of an ownership item MUST be one of the following: